 - Expect them to read your mind.

 - Refuse to accept the fact that it’s social media and continue to use traditional marketing principles.

 - Assume that social media is a golden ticket and will work on it’s own.

 - Fail to consult with your community manager/consultant before making changes to your website.

-Working closer with the consultant and helping to prevent these things from happening increases the results of your marketing efforts.
+Working closer with the consultant and helping to prevent these things from happening improves the results of your marketing efforts.

 Get involved, take some ownership, brainstorm, spend some time to educate yourself on the mechanisms, metrics, platforms and tools used in social media management and not only will you feel better about your efforts, you’ll also be contributing to them sometimes without even realizing it.

 For more information or to get help with your social media strategy, CONTACT US!